bitcointranscripts/bitcointranscripts/bitcoin-explained/replace-by-fee-rbf.md

 Sjors Provoost: 00:08:20

 Yeah, and this was of course a big discussion, say in 2015, 2016, when this, what we're going to talk about was introduced.
-You know, a lot of merchant applications would like to be able to just have an instant confirmation essentially, but it wouldn't be confirmed.
+A lot of merchant applications would like to be able to just have an instant confirmation essentially, but it wouldn't be confirmed.
 So that's inherently risky, but as I guess we'll explain, by default, if everybody played reasonably nice, it wasn't very risky.
 But of course, in Bitcoin, we think long term and we don't want to rely on something that just requires too much kumbaya.